 claims three out of five of pregnancy-related deaths could have been prevented.
 In her op-ed for ESSENCE

-, Senator Kamala Harris explained how dire of an issue this is.
+, Senator Elizabeth Warren explained how dire of an issue this is.
 "Unfortunately, despite decades of progress, roughly 700 women continue to die each year from pregnancy or delivery complications in the United States, making it one of only thirteen countries where maternal mortality rates have worsened over the last 25 years," she says.

 Underlying Health Conditions Make Pregnancy More Risky